-(Don’t worry, I learned how to play from reading instructions too - especially Mary Ellen Donald’s book, which helped me figure out rhythms (and rhythm notation); but my teacher taught me when and where playing cymbals is appropriate, and had me play them when I did bellygrams.
-And that’s how I got most of my expertise in cymbals - and in improvising, audience rapport, and plain old “showbiz” too, from bellygrams!)
+I originally learned how to play from reading instructions too - especially Mary Ellen Donald’s book, which helped me figure out rhythms (and rhythm notation); but my teacher taught me when and where playing cymbals is appropriate, and had me play them when I did belly grams.
+And that’s where I developed my expertise in playing cymbals (as well as skill at improvising, audience rapport, and plain old “showbiz” too: from Belly grams!)

 A quick etiquette tip: if you are lucky enough to get finger cymbal instruction in class, then follow your teacher’s directions even if they conflict with what you read here - at least while you’re in class.
 Every teacher has her own method, so just follow along without “helping” her by announcing that you’ve learned something different.
 If you’re really concerned about it, bring up the subject with her outside of class.

 That’s all for sitting down, now you have to get on your feet!
 Do the rest of your practice while in basic dance position; and most importantly, keep your elbows up, pointing toward the back.

 In the pattern notation below we’ll use a capital H for the dominant hand and a lowercase h for the other one.
 Whatever your dominant hand is, right or left, that’s the one that usually starts patterns as well as hits the beat or rhythm accents, which we’ll explore later.(I’ve put some video online to help demonstrate what’s covered in this article, on my YouTube channel: www.youtube.com/user/DanceEternal It’ll be easier for you if you can hear what I mean so you don’t get confused.
 There is also a clip of some of my students playing cymbals in performance, and there’s also a link to my Finger Cymbal Solo, which is on Serpentine Video’s channel.)